10. San Francisco, California - 25 million visitors

 2. Chicago, Illinois - 54.1 million visitors

-The second most populated city in the United States is also the second most visited, with 54.1 visitors passing by in 2016.
+The third most populated city in the United States is the second most visited, with 54.1 visitors passing by in 2016.
 Because the city is located on the shores of Lake Michigan, it experiences strong gusts of wind, giving it the nickname “Windy City.”
 Visitors here can enjoy an excellent arts scene, unique architecture, and extensive shopping opportunities.
 Art lovers should not miss the Art Institute of Chicago, which houses well over 100,000 works of art.
 Some of the most famous art exhibits here include Monet, Renoir, and Seurat.
 For those interested in architecture, the John Hancock Center, the Tribune Tower, and the Wrigley Building are must-sees.
 For a shopping and unique dining experience, the Navy Pier is perfect.

 1. New York, New York - 59.7 million visitors